Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: Discussion and concluding remarks

-There are several aspects of the method that we plan to investigate in the future.
+There are several aspects of CFPU that we plan to investigate in the future.
 One of these is an automated approach for generating the PU patches for non-uniformly sampled point clouds.
 Another, along these same lines, is to look at ways of adapting the shapes of the PU patches from balls to ellipsoids that better conform to the underlying surface.
 We also plan to investigate automated approaches for selecting the regularization parameters.
 While GCV worked well for synthetic noise, we found that it did not produce acceptable results for raw range data.
 We plan to look into other techniques along the lines of~\cite{Lee2003} for selecting these parameters.
 Another regularization approach we will investigate is based on least squares, where fewer RBF centers are used than data sites.
 This approach has been effective in other RBF-PU methods~\cite{Larsson2017} and has the additional benefit of reducing the computational cost.
-Finally, we plan to parallelize the method for even further improvements in computational efficiency.
+Finally, we plan to implement a parallel version of the method in C/C++ for even further improvements in computational efficiency.